2021 EE BAFTAs: Nomadland strengthens Oscar grip with four prizes

 This past weekend saw BAFTA reveal their list of winners ahead of the conclusion of a long and hectic awards season.

-The indie-drama overcame stern competition from the likes of The Father, Promising Young Woman and The Trial of the Chicago 7 to land the coveted Best Film prize.
 Though it remains the heavy favourite to dominate the Oscars later this month, it is worth noting that the last six winners of BAFTA’s top prize have all failed to go on and win the Best Picture accolade.

-Finally, the BAFTA Fellowship award was presented to multi-award winning director Ang Lee for his exceptional career behind the camera with acclaimed films like Crouching Tiger, Hidden Dragon (2000), Brokeback Mountain (2005) and Life of Pi (2012).
+Finally, multi-award-winning director Ang Lee was the recipient of this year’s BAFTA Fellowship for his exceptional career behind the camera with acclaimed films like Crouching Tiger, Hidden Dragon (2000), Brokeback Mountain (2005) and Life of Pi (2012).

-The full list of BAFTA winners can be found below:
+The full list of BAFTA winners are…

 BEST FILM